Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-At longer wavelengths, for VV Cephei stars, the contribution from the hot component can still be seen as double-peaked emission profiles in the Balmer series, which is shown in Fig. \ref{fig:kq_pup_spectra_opt}.
-The V/R ratios (ratio between violet and red shifted emission peak) of Balmer lines depend on the 26-year orbital phase.
-The emission components become the weakest around the apastron ($\phi \sim 0.5$), and nearly fully disappear except for H$\alpha$.
-Meanwhile, the emission components become the strongest near periastron, showing strong violet-shifted emission for all transitions until the Balmer break, appearing as reverse P Cygni.
-At periastron (phase $\phi \sim 0$), V/R ratio quickly goes from $>1$ to $<1$.
-The highest Balmer transitions are typically not detected in RSG spectra.
+At longer wavelengths, for VV Cephei binaries, the contribution from the hot component can still be seen as double-peaked emission profiles in the Balmer series \citep{cowley69}, which is shown in Fig. \ref{fig:kq_pup_spectra_opt}.
+For KQ Pup, the ratios between the violet- and red-shifted emission peaks (V/R ratio) of the Balmer lines depend on the 26-year orbital phase \citep{cowley65, rossi92, rossi98}.
+The emission components become the weakest around apastron ($\phi_{\rm A+B} \sim 0.5$), and nearly fully disappear except for H$\alpha$.
+Meanwhile, the emission components become the strongest near periastron, showing strongly violet-shifted emission for all transitions until the Balmer break, appearing as inverse P Cygni profiles.
+The highest Balmer transitions are typically not detected in the spectra of single RSGs.
 We compare the profiles to new RSG+B binaries by \citet{neugent19}.
 Unlike in their case, here, the Balmer lines are narrow and do not show wide rotationally broadened absorption profiles typical of hot stars.
-That suggests that the hot companion, KQ Pup B, is likely also embedded in the dense circumstellar environment (CSM) and cannot be directly seen in the optical spectra, while the narrow absorptions likely form in the wind near the hot companion.
+That shows that the hot companion, KQ Pup B, is embedded in the dense CSM of the RSG, and therefore the photospheric lines of KQ Pup B are not directly seen in the spectra, similarly to VV Cep B \citep{bauer00}.
+The narrow absorption component of Balmer lines is similar to the typical RSG absorption forming in the extended CSM.
 Optical spectra also include forbidden emission lines (primarily [\ion{Fe}{ii}]).
-Other prominent lines of hot stars, \ion{He}{i} lines, are very weak in the optical spectrum and only show typical RSG profiles.
-But below $\sim 4000 \: \rm \AA$, the profiles may be associated with the hot component, most notably the rotationally broadened \ion{He}{i} $3819 \: \rm \AA$ line, as also noted by \citet{rossi92}.
-We also note that \ion{Na}{i} doublet shows a~strong secondary component in all observations, again related to the orbital period, with the sharp central component not moving and the wider typical RSG component moving along the phase $\phi$, see Fig. \ref{fig:kq_pup_spectra_nai}.
+Other prominent photospheric lines of hot stars, \ion{He}{i} lines, are not detected in the optical spectrum, but below $\sim 4000 \: \rm \AA$, weak profiles may be associated with the hot component, most notably the rotationally broadened \ion{He}{i} $3819 \: \rm \AA$ line, as also noted by \citet{rossi92}.
+We also note that the \ion{Na}{i} doublet shows a~strong secondary component in all observations, with the sharp central component not moving and the wider typical RSG component showing shifts related to the orbital phase $\phi_{\rm A+B}$, see Fig. \ref{fig:kq_pup_spectra_nai}.